nicklockwood/SwiftFormat/README.md

 SwiftFormat first converts the source file into tokens, then iteratively applies a set of rules to the tokens to adjust the formatting.
 The tokens are then converted back into text.

 The rules used by SwiftFormat can be displayed using the `--rules` command line argument.
-You can disable them individually using `--disable` followed by a comma-delimited list of rule names.
+You can disable them individually using `--disable` followed by a comma-delimited list of rule names, or enable additional rules with `--enable`.

+To see exactly which rules were applied to a given file, you can use the `--verbose` command-line option to force SwiftFormat to print a more detailed log as it applies the formatting. **NOTE:** running in verbose mode is slower than the default mode.

 Here are all the rules that SwiftFormat currently applies, and what they do: